Kings, Ambassadors, Priests, and Temples of God

 After the Advent of Christ

 After the advent of Christ, the Bible documents three distinct ages in which the Father's elect children are called to salvation: The early church age, the dispersed church age, and the end-time church age.
 Because these three church ages exist before the return of Christ, it is important to understand something about their individual and collective differences in responsibilities to the Father and Jesus Christ.

 The Early Church

-The seemingly excessive attachment of the Jerusalem Church to the temple and its attending worship system may be perplexing to some; however, it is important to remember that the Father's elect children are his priests and his temple on earth today and after Christ's return, a new temple will be erected in Jerusalem and the sacrificial system will be established again as a part of the next phase of God's plan for the salvation of humanity.
-See the Book of Ezekiel and our study concerning the new agreement with national Israel.
+The seemingly excessive attachment of the Jerusalem Church to the temple and its attending worship system may be perplexing to some; however, it is important to remember that the Father's elect children are his priests and his temple on earth today.
+After Christ returns, a new temple will be erected in Jerusalem and the sacrificial system will be established again as a part of the next phase of God's plan for the salvation of humanity.
+See the Book of Ezekiel.

 Secular records and the Book of Acts show that, prior to 70 A.D., the early church had established a council of apostles and elders to govern the church that was patterned after the Jewish Sanhedrin at Jerusalem.
 And after the martyrdom of James (Jesus' brother) and the destruction of Jerusalem in 70 A.D., secular history shows Simeon, the son of Cleophas, as the president of the Nazorean Sanhedrin in Pella.